From 55-Hour Burnout to 45-Hour Balance: The Workload Audit That Saved $96K

 Zhen had 6 weeks to fix this before the first resignation email arrived.

-Most teams at $90K-$100K distribute work based on who handled what historically, not who has current capacity.
+Most teams at $90K–$100K distribute work based on who handled what in the past, not who has capacity right now.
 By the time you notice the imbalance, your best people are already interviewing elsewhere.

-Zhen’s team had evolved organically.
-When she hit $60K 8 months earlier, she had 3 people: Sarah, Marcus, and Elena.
-They handled everything.
-As revenue grew to $92K, she hired Chris and Jordan.
+Zhen’s team had grown organically.
+When she hit $60K 8 months earlier, she had 3 people—Sarah, Marcus, and Elena—and they handled everything.
+As revenue climbed to $92K, she hired Chris and Jordan.

-Sarah still handled all 8 major clients she’d always handled, even though 5 of them had doubled their content volume.
-Marcus still managed all video production, which had gone from 12 videos monthly to 28 videos monthly.
-Elena still did all blog writing—now 40 posts monthly instead of 22.
+Sarah still handled all 8 major clients she’d always managed, even though 5 of them had doubled their content volume.
+Marcus still ran all video production, which had jumped from 12 videos monthly to 28, and Elena still wrote all the blog posts—now 40 a month instead of 22.

-Chris and Jordan got assigned new clients and overflow work.
-But the core load stayed with the original three.
+Chris and Jordan took on new clients and overflow, but the core load stayed with the original three.

-Nobody planned this.
-It just happened.
+Nobody designed it this way; it just happened.
 Sarah knew her 8 clients deeply, so why switch?
-Marcus had the video system dialed in, so why complicate it?
-Elena’s blog voice was perfect, so why risk it?
+Marcus had the video system dialed, so why complicate it?
+Elena’s blog voice was perfect, so why risk changing it?

-The result: Three people carrying 110% capacity each.
-Two people carrying 60% capacity each.
+The result was simple: three people carrying 110% capacity each, and two people carrying 60% each.

 Time to burnout: Sarah was already updating her LinkedIn profile.
-Marcus had taken two “doctor appointments” in the past month that weren’t on his calendar before.
-Elena’s enthusiasm in Slack had gone from daily jokes to one-word responses.
+Marcus had taken two “doctor appointments” in the past month that never showed up before.
+Elena’s Slack presence had shifted from daily jokes to one-word replies.

 Week 1: Track Who Does What (Actually)

-She used the workload audit framework from The Delegation Map, modified for team rebalancing instead of founder delegation.
+She used the workload audit framework from The Delegation Map, adapted for team rebalancing instead of founder delegation.

 Day 1–2: Time Tracking Setup